 Is a golf swing an athletic move?
 You bet it is!
-It’s every bit as athletic as a boxer throwing a punch, a batter swinging a bat or a punter kicking a football.
+It’s every bit as athletic as a boxer throwing a punch, a batter swinging a bat, or a punter kicking a football.
 In all of these moves, the goal is to generate the most power as efficiently as possible.

 The key component is the athlete’s connection to the ground and how the body’s center of gravity moves in relation to the ground.
 A boxer illustrates this point most clearly.
-If a boxer jumps into the air, leaving the ground, and then throws a punch, the reaction power literally leaves his body in the opposite direction of the punch.
+If a boxer jumps into the air, leaves the ground, and then throws a punch, the reaction power literally leaves his body in the opposite direction of the punch.
 Some power of the punch is still there, but it is only derived from the momentum of his arm.

 A golfer’s connection to the ground is his stance and address to the ball.
 Feet are placed about shoulder width apart; back foot is perpendicular to the target line; front foot turned outwards slightly 15–20 degrees.
 Hips should be pushed forward; center of gravity on the ball; body weight supported between the balls of your feet and your heels (no weight on the toes), and knees slightly bent.
 Keep your shoulders low and relaxed (not “hunched” up), and try to maintain this feeling throughout the swing.
 Keep your torso’s distance from the ball constant during the swing; don’t “fall away.”
 These guidelines should make you feel very solid and balanced throughout the swing.